mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 design that is going to be proposed in the follow-up papers.
 We are still doing some small fine-tuning to improve the library._

-As no papers on the physical quantities and units interfaces have been submitted so far, to allow the reader to better understand the features and scope of the library, this chapter presents a few simple examples.
+So far, no papers have been submitted on a working interface of physical quantities and units.
+To allow the reader to better understand the features and scope of the library, this chapter presents a few simple examples.

 ## Basic quantity equations